 Overview Link (Configure and purchase a system)

-Manuals and Product Inserts (Installation and Setup Instruction)
+Manuals and Product Inserts (Installation and Setup Instructions)

-Do-More Designer Software v2.7.4 (Free Download Link) – The software will contain all of the instruction sets and help files for the BRX Series PLC.
+Do-More Designer Software v2.7.4 (Free Download Link) – The software includes all instruction sets and help files for the BRX Series PLC.

 Modbus Learning Links: